 August 18, 1950: Hedda Hopper reported on the crowds for Summer Stock and their positive reaction to the film.
-Audiences applauded after Judy’s songs as if it were a live performance.
+Audiences applauded Judy’s songs as if they were live performances.

 Showboat was a film that producer Arthur Freed had been wanting to make for a while.
 Judy wasn’t considered for the lead but for the important role of “Julie” originated by Helen Morgan.
 She would have been fantastic singing the show’s two big torch songs, “Can’t Help Lovin’ Dat Man” and “Bill.”
 Ava Gardner eventually got the role when the film was finally made in 1950/51.